-, The proposed uses are "residential" and thus "more vulnerable uses"; as the whole site is Zone 3a, a site-specific FRA will be required to support any development proposal.
-Consideration of The site passes the Sequential Test as there are no alternative sites for the proposed alternative sites? use in this borough.
-A sequential approach should however be applied on the site, anomanyo onoo. subject to other constraints (see below).
-A site-specific FRA will need to demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.
-In addition, it should address the following: Safe access/egress for all users Sequential approach on site (e.g. locating more vulnerable uses on upper floors etc.) Application of SuDS hierarchy, including potential for green roof Greenfield runoff rates Supporting information Finished floor levels to meet requirements as set out in the SFRA, taking account of TE2100 levels Flood-resilient/-resistant construction for site-specific FRA Flood Emergency Plan Developers should also note that the site is next to the tidal flood defences and breach model information is available for this site.
+Consideration of In line with policy DM SD 6, there shall be no basement dwellings on this site.
+The proposed uses are "residential" and thus "more vulnerable uses"; as the whole site is Zone 3a, a site-specific FRA will be required to support any development proposal.
+The site passes the Sequential Test as there are no alternative sites for the proposed use in this borough.
+A sequential approach should however be applied on the site, alternative sites? subject to other constraints (see below).
+Supporting information for site-specific FRA A site-specific FRA will need to demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.
+In addition, it should address the following: • Safe access/egress for all users • Sequential approach on site (e.g. locating more vulnerable uses on upper floors etc.) • Application of SuDS hierarchy, including potential for green roof • Greenfield runoff rates • Finished floor levels to meet requirements as set out in the SFRA, taking account of TE2100 levels • Flood-resilient/-resistant construction • Flood Emergency Plan Developers should also note that the site is next to the tidal flood defences and breach model information is available for this site.
 Therefore, developers should request and use site-specific modelled levels from the Environment Agency when undertaking the FRA.
 Developers should also note that breach model information is available for this site (please refer to the Council's SFRA).
 Site-specific modelled levels from the Environment Agency should be requested.
 Developers should also contact the Environment Agency to determine if and how the breach data should support a site-specific FRA.
 Prior written consent from the Environment Agency will be required for any works within 16 metres of the tidal Thames; consent is also required for any works that could affect the flood defences.
 This consent is irrespective of planning permission.